substantial/browser_stack_button/README.md

-If you want to enable it, likely only on a staging server, you can call call `BrowserStackButton.enable!` in a `before_filter` or in your controller action.
+If you want to enable it, likely only on a staging server, you can call call `BrowserStackButton.enable!` in a `before_filter` or in your controller action if you want to enable it in the current Rails environment.

 You could enable it on production for just admin users or whatever you like.
 We only use it on our staging server.

 Sometimes you need to add additional parameters to your site url that is visited by BrowserStack.
 We use this for a login backdoor on our staging server